alphagov/government-service-design-manual/service-manual/making-software/testing-in-agile.md

 Use the vast majority of your efforts building quality in at the start, and test the quality throughout the project - not at the end when it’s too late.

-When you write user stories, make sure that you can test against your acceptance criteria standards.
+Define acceptance criteria standards for your user stories.
+You can either do this when you first write your user stories or later on in the form of acceptance tests when you start development work.
 Testing should confirm what you already know and understand to be true, so there should be no surprises in the latter stages.

 ## Everyone is responsible for quality